acdh-oeaw/VELD_registry/README.md

 # VELD registry

-This is a living collection VELD repositories and containing velds.
+This is a living collection of VELD repositories and their contained velds.

 The technical concept for the VELD design can be found here: https://zenodo.org/records/13318651

 ## setup and execution

-The github and gitlab API crawlers need access tokens, these are persisted in a `.env` file at the root directory of this repo and have contents like so:
+The github and gitlab API crawlers need access tokens, these are persisted in a `.env` file at the root directory of this repo with a content like so:
 ```
 github_token=<INSERT_TOKEN_HERE>
 gitlab_token=<INSERT_TOKEN_HERE>
 ```

-Executed with docker compose:
+Execute with docker compose:
 ```
 # newer docker versions:
 docker compose up